mgifford/drupal-security/src/concerns.rst

    :alt: A woman manager from the noun project.

 There are many assumptions about IT security that need to be fundamentally rethought in the era of the Internet.
-Government is struggling to come to terms with this at the same time as working to understand the implication of cloud-based services.
-What we can be certain of is that this field is accelerating and government departments need to keep up.
+Organizations are struggling to come to terms with this at the same time as working to understand the implication of cloud-based services.
+What we can be certain of is that this field is accelerating and organizations need to keep up.

 The first principle is to understand that time corrodes security and on the Internet time moves very fast.
 You can't assume that any service you buy or